epochjs/epoch/README.md

 setInterval(pollBandwidthData, 1000);
 ```

-Upon calling the `push` method the new data will be added to the visualization and an animated transition will begin.
+Upon calling the `push` method the new data will be added to the visualization and smoothly animated to appear as the next data point.